Custom Rules

 Custom Rules lets you create validation rules that block checkout when specific conditions are met:

-* **Cart total** — require a minimum or maximum order value
+- Subtotal value — require a minimum or maximum order subtotal, or a subtotal range

-* **Product restrictions** — block checkout when certain products are (or aren't) in the cart
+- Product restrictions — block (or exempt) checkout when certain products or variants are in the cart

 Each rule shows a custom error message at a position you choose — either as a banner at the top of the page or inline next to a specific field.